The NSW Education Standards Authority (NESA) selects a small number of schools each year for a random inspection.

 - NESA syllabuses in each learning area K-10

 - NESA syllabuses in each learning area 11-12

 - ACE website (Assessment Certification Examination).

-You can email email@example.com or contact Strategic School Improvement on 02 7814 3853 for assistance or advice.
+Email firstname.lastname@example.org or contact Strategic School Improvement on 02 7814 3853 with any queries about random inspections.